 My parents lived a mostly sedentary life, which was not atypical for their generation.
-There's no great explorers or adventurers in our family tree.
+There’s no great explorers or adventurers hanging from our family tree.

-I was the "daredevil" of the family, but remember that the bar was set pretty low.
+I was the daredevil of the family, but the bar for that was pretty low.

-Still, I liked to push boundaries a little, tempting fate where practical.
-As a bonus, there was also the satisfaction of getting a rise out of my mother, and she usually took the bait.
+Still, I liked to nudge boundaries a bit, tempting fate where practical.
+As a bonus, there was the satisfaction of agitating mama, and she usually took the bait.

 I was the first skier in my family.
-As far as sports went, my father bowled and my mother played mah jongg.
+As far as sports went, my father bowled and my mother played Mahjong.

-I started skiing in college, when my friend, Lenny invited me on what was one of many adventures in survival during our first year at Northern Illinois University.
+I started skiing in college, when a friend invited me on what turned out to be one of many adventures in survival.

-We hitchhiked from Dekalb, Illinois to Lenny's house in the Peterson Park neighborhood of Chicago, where we picked up some supplies and a car.
+We hitchhiked from Dekalb, Illinois to the North Side of Chicago, where we picked up some supplies and a car.

-I don't remember the specifics of our acquisition of ski equipment, but it might have included breaking into someone's house who Lenny said "wouldn't mind."
+I don’t remember the specifics of the ski equipment, but it might have included breaking into someone’s house who surely wouldn’t mind.

-About 90 minutes over snow packed roads and we were in Wisconsin.
-Could have been Wilmot Mountain or the now long defunct Mt.
-Fuji, who remembers?
+About 90 minutes over snow packed roads and we were at Wilmot Mountain in Wisconsin

-Fifty years and millions of vertical feet later, I'm cruising down a completely deserted ski run west of the Continental Divide.
+Fifty years and millions of vertical feet later, I found myself cruising down a completely deserted ski run west of the Continental Divide.
 What happened next I do not classify as a ski accident, per se, but as a lapse in judgement.

-At any rate, I was suddenly surrounded by people and my skis and poles were 50 yards uphill from where I was standing.
-They were asking me questions, but I didn't quite get what they were saying and then suddenly my skis were next to me, awaiting a skier.
+At any rate, I was suddenly surrounded by people and my skis and poles were 50 yards uphill from where I was attempting to stand.
+People were asking me questions, but I didn’t quite get what they were saying and then suddenly my skis appeared.

 Something, however, was very wrong.
 My left arm was dangling, I couldn’t move my head and my shoulders seemed to be locked into a permanent shrug.

 Not exactly sure how I got down, but I did.
-Now all I had to do was figure out a way to cheerfully convey the situation to my wife, to whom I affectionately refer as Broomhilda.
+Now all I had to do was figure out a way to cheerfully convey the situation to my wife, whom I affectionately call Broomhilda.